 Her daughter, my mother, was beautiful, petite, tough, and a true Maker.
 Cooking veggies was her superpower and a daily trip to the farmstand was a must.
 Twenty years ago she painted a watercolor of a chicken that is now the logo for my blog.
 There wasn’t anything she couldn’t make.
 My favorite memories were cooking with her in the kitchen and the sparkle and enthusiasm that came with searching for supplies when we got an idea for a new project.
 I miss her every day.

-Mom’s baby sister: Rachelle, aka Auntie.
-Grandma was 48 when she had her.
-Thus, she is more big sister than aunt to me.
+Mom’s baby sister: Rachelle, was more big sister than an aunt to me.
 We grew up as neighbors in the coastal community of Bay View in South Dartmouth, Massachusetts.
-She is shown here on Christmas Eve making the Sicilian Seven Fishes.
-Like Mamanika, she fills a room with love and joy.
+She is shown here on Christmas Eve making the Sicilian Seven Fishes with the next generation.
+She fills a room with love and joy.

-Hubby: Kelly, aka Pop, Pappy, and The Biscuit King.
-He loves exploring the countryside and visiting farms with me and intuitively knows when to slow down for a good photo op.
-His logical approach to life tempers my passionate approach and vice versa.
-There is a reason he is known as The Rock to so many.
+And then there is my husband, The Biscuit King who loves exploring the countryside and visiting farms with me.
+He intuitively knows when to slow down for a good photo op.
+His logical approach to life balances my passionate approach.
 To know him is to love him.
 His three sons and grandson love fishing, hunting, and making things with him.

-© 2014-2017 Judy Wright or JudysChickens.
+© 2014-2018 Judy Wright or JudysChickens.
 All rights reserved.
-No photos or text may be used without written consent.
+No photos, videos, or text may be used without written consent.